What is a Test Case?

 A well-written test case should allow any tester to understand and execute the test.

 When writing test cases, it’s important to put yourself in the user’s shoes and to include all the necessary details.
 Putting forth the extra effort to write good test cases upfront will save you time and effort further down the road.
+Well written test cases can mean the difference between a well-tested application and a poorly tested application.

 Writing test cases – especially high volumes of them at once – can be a time consuming task.
 TestLodge makes it easy to write high quality test cases and keep them organized.
 Here, we’ve outlined some tips on how to write test cases, along with a sample of a test case at the end of this article.